 On P220L40 (CID #1339, CID #1340, CID #1341): Please add the following sentence before the paragraph above Equation (36-9).

+In the remainder of this subclause, Field is used as a generic name to represent one of the valid EHT PPDU fields in all the mathematical symbols with Field as subscript or superscript.

 In an EHT MU PPDU, … in Equation (36-9)

-βrField is the power normalization factor and is defined in Equation (36-11).
+βrField is the power normalization factor of the corresponding field in the r-th occupied RU or MRU and is defined in Equation (36-11).

 Please replace KrField with rField in Equation (36-11)

-βrField=εFieldNFieldTone∙Ω20MHzN20MHz, for pre-EHT modulated fields1KrField, for EHT modulated fields in an EHT TB PPDUKrKrFieldr=0NRU-1αr2Kr, otherwise (36-11)
+βrField=εFieldNFieldTone∙Ω20MHzN20MHz, for pre-EHT modulated fields1rField, for EHT modulated fields in an EHT TB PPDUKrrFieldr=0NRU-1αr2Kr, otherwise (36-11)

-NFieldTone Table 36-17 (Number of modulated subcarriers and guard interval duration values for EHT PPDU fields) summarizes the various values of NFieldTone as a function of bandwidth.
+NFieldTone is the number of tones in the corresponding field.
+Table 36-17 (Number of modulated subcarriers and guard interval duration values for EHT PPDU fields) summarizes the various values of NFieldTone as a function of bandwidth.

+εField is the power deboosting factor of the corresponding pre-EHT modulated field relative to L-SIG field defined as

-εField εField=NL-LTFToneNL-SIGTone, for the L-STF and L-LTF fields1, otherwise
+εField=NL-LTFToneNL-SIGTone, for the L-STF and L-LTF fields1, otherwise

-KrField is the cardinality of the set of modulated subcarriers within Kr for the EHT-STF and Data fields.
-For EHT-LTF field,
+rField equals the number of modulated subcarriers within Kr (See Table 36-14Frequently used parameters) for the EHT-STF and Data fields.
+For the EHT-LTF field, rField is defined as below to ensure per tone power are the same for both EHT-LTF and Data fields, regardless of 1x, 2x or 4x EHT-LTF

-KrEHT-LTF=Kr, for a 4x EHT-LTFKr/2, for a 2x EHT-LTFKr/4, for a 1x EHT-LTF
+rField =Kr, for a 4x EHT-LTFKr/2, for a 2x EHT-LTFKr/4, for a 1x EHT-LTF

-∆F,Field is the subcarrier frequency spacing.
+∆F,Field is the subcarrier frequency spacing of the corresponding field.
 For pre-EHT modulated fields, ∆F,Field=∆F,Pre-EHT given in Table 36-9 (Timing-related constants).
 For EHT modulated fields, ∆F,Field=∆F,EHT given in Table 36-9 (Timing-related constants).

-TGI,Field is the guard interval duration used for each OFDM symbol in the field.
-The value for each field is defined in Table 36-9 (Timing-related constants).
+TGI,Field is the guard interval duration used for each OFDM symbol in the corresponding field.
+The value of guard interval duration for each EHT PPDU field is defined in Table 36-9 (Timing-related constants).